Alignak-monitoring/alignak-doc/source/04-1_alignak_configuration/03_global_configuration.rst

    ; Default is to get this file in the same directory as the alignak.ini logger_configuration=./alignak-logger.json

-This variable defines the configuration of the damon Python logger.
+This variable defines the configuration of the daemon Python logger.

 .. _configuration/core#alignak_monitoring:

-Algnak monitoring
+Alignak monitoring
 -----------------

 **Alignak new!**